andriiloginov/notes/content/AI tools.md

 ---
-title: AI tools for designers
+title: AI tools
 date: 2025-05-04
 draft: "false"
 tags:
   - AI
   - Design Tools
+  - Development Tools
   - Productivity
   - UX
   - Research
 categories:
   - Tools
   - Design
+  - Development
 ---

-AI will not replace designers; designers will be replaced by those who use AI.
-Here's a list of tools to help you generate, research, and automate the process.
+AI will not replace designers and developers; they will be replaced by those who use AI.
+Here's a list of tools to help you generate, research, develop, and automate the process.

 ## Research & Ideation
 -  [The AI Toolbox for Innovators](https://ai.boardofinnovation.com/)